-Matsoni: a slightly thick, sour and cheese yogurt from Caucasian countries
+- Matsoni: a slightly thickened and mild yogurt from the Caucasus.

 - Prep Time: 5 minutes